sambacha/datalogcert/README.md

 # DatalogCert

-A Coq specification and formalization of Datalog engines
+A Coq specification and formalization of Datalog engines (Positive and Negative)

 ## Compilation